 These snippets focus on specific feature store-level features: fixed and autoscaling serving capacity, and encryption and TTL configuration.
 They’re intentionally minimal rather than full ML feature management systems.

 The examples reference pre-existing infrastructure such as KMS encryption keys and a GCP project with Vertex AI API enabled.
-They focus on configuring the feature store container rather than defining the features themselves.
+They focus on configuring the feature store container rather than the features themselves.

 To keep things focused, common feature store patterns are omitted, including: